 When QuickBooks displays the Custom Fields for Unnamed Item dialog box, click the Define Fields button.
-QuickBooks then displays the Define Custom Fields for Items dialog box, as shown in Figure 3-15.
-To add a custom field for the item, select the Use check box and then use the Label box to give a name to the field.
-For example, if you want to add a custom field for Insured Value, you can select the Use check box and then enter the label Insured Value.
+QuickBooks then displays the Set Up Custom Fields for Items dialog box, as shown in Figure 3-15.
+To add custom fields for the item, use the Label column to name the fields and then check the Use column for each field you want to appear.
+For example, if you want to add a custom field for Insured Value, enter the label Insured value into the first row of the Label column and check the Use column.

-Figure 3-15: Define e Custom Fields for ltems 🔜
+Figure 3-15: The Set Up Custom Fields for Items dialog box.

-The Define Use Label ОК

-Custom Insured value Cancel

-Fields for Help

-ltems dialog

-box.

 When you click OK, QuickBooks redisplays the Custom Fields for Unnamed Item dialog box, as shown in Figure 3-16.
-The Custom Fields for Unnamed Item dialog box now shows the new custom field - in this example, Insured Value.
+The Custom Fields for Unnamed Item dialog box now shows the new custom field - in this example, Insured value.